Jesse-V/OnioNS-common/README.md

 #OnioNS - the Onion Name System
 ### Tor-Powered Distributed DNS for Tor Hidden Services

-The Onion Name System (OnioNS) is a privacy-enhanced, distributed, and highly usable DNS for Tor hidden services.
-It allows users to reference a hidden service by a meaningful globally-unique domain name chosen by the hidden service operator.
-The system is powered by the Tor network and relies on a distributed database.
+OnioNS is a distributed, privacy-enhanced, metadata-free, and highly usable DNS for Tor hidden services.
+OnioNS allows hidden service operators to select a meaningful and globally-unique domain name for their service, which users can then reference from the Tor Browser.
+The system is powered by the Tor network, relies on a distributed database, and provides anonymity to both operators and users.
 This project aims to address the major usability issue that has been with Tor hidden services since their introduction in 2002.
-The official project page is onions55e7yam27n.onion, which is example.tor under OnioNS.

 ### Repository Details

-This repository provides the common core code and acts as a shared library and dependency for the other OnioNS packages, -HS, -server, and -client.
+This repository provides the common shared library for the other OnioNS packages, -HS, -server, and -client.

 ### Supported Systems